 - Here’s a wrapup of a number of other Chinese and foreign reports, from the Sinocism blog.

 - For a through technical description of how the air-quality/air-pollution measures work in China and the US, see the Live from Beijing site.
 Vance Wagner, who runs the site, explains why this pollution episode is worse than the others.
 He also has examples of the way genuine public alarm about an unignorable disaster is altering the Chinese press-control system.
 (In short: social media taking the lead, and some state media realizing they have to respond — as with this from People’s Daily.)
 That’s the connection between this story, and last week’s Southern Weekend showdown, and other tensions within China: much of the society is becoming well-informed and sophisticated, in a hurry.
 The government’s first instinct is just to bottle up and censor the information flow, but it has to be selective about where that will work and where it will simply look ridiculous.
 This is a longer saga, underway in earnest at least from the time of the SARS epidemic ten years ago.
-Here’s a book for further reference, and an essay on the implications of Southern Weekend by the Chinese dissident Mo Zhixu.
-Plus this from the China Media Project at the University of Hong Kong.
+Here’s the China Media Project at the University of Hong Kong.

 - Additional discouraging photos from the WSJ’s China Real Time site.
 The fifth in the series, a view I saw each day on leaving my apartment, especially got my attention.